Community Builders Task Force

 Community Builders Task Force exists to eliminate racism in High Point by engaging residents through relationships and anti-racism education.

-Community Builders is a grassroots initiative facilitated by YWCA High Point comprised of residents committed to the work of anti-racism.
-This group includes leaders who work with the City of High Point, nonprofits, faith leaders, foundations, High Point University, and in local businesses.
-Launched in the fall of 2018, the group creates education opportunities through a partnership with the Racial Equity Institute.
+This group includes leaders who work with the City of High Point, nonprofits, faith leaders, foundations, and in local businesses who have participated in racial equity training.
 Its goal is to help residents and leaders in High Point understand systematic racism and create racially equitable strategies.

 Join us in committing to the work of anti-racism until injustice does not exist and until institutions are transformed.